DevExpress/devextreme-reactive/packages/dx-react-chart/demos/bar/rotated-bar.md

-# React Chart Rotated Bar
+# Rotated React Bar Chart

-The demo shows how to rotate chart and create horizontal bars using `rotated` option in the Chart.
+In this demo, the Chart is rotated to make the bars horizontal.

 .embedded-demo({ "path": "bar-chart/bidirection-bar", "showThemeSelector": true, "showThemeVariants": true })